WheyGood/espn-ff-league-history-app/README.md

 pip install plotly
 ```

-Finally after all of this the progrmas should run nicely!
+Finally after all of this, the programs should run nicely!